jsirois/commons/src/python/twitter/pants/README.md

 Options don't need to be at the end.
 These both work:

-    pants goal compile --compile-scalac-warnings test src/scala/myproject
+    pants goal compile --compile-scalac-warnings test src/main/scala/myproject
-    pants goal compile test src/scala/myproject --compile-scalac-warnings
+    pants goal compile test src/main/scala/myproject --compile-scalac-warnings

-To see a goal's configuration flags, use the --help option, e.g.
+To see a goal's configuration flags, use `pants goal help _goal_`, e.g.

-    pants goal compile --help
+    pants goal help compile

-**Listing Goals:** The `goal` command is an intermediate artifact of the migration from "pants.old" to "pants.new".
+(The `goal` command is an intermediate artifact of the migration from "pants.old" to "pants.new".
 In the near future, the `goal` command will disappear.
+We'll use `pants` _foo_ instead of `pants goal` _foo_.)

-Running `pants goal` lists all installed goals:
+**Goals available:** Run `pants goal` to list all installed goals:

     [local ~/projects/science]$ ./pants goal
     Installed goals:
       binary: Create a jvm binary jar.
       bundle: Create an application bundle from binary targets.
       checkstyle: Run checkstyle against java source code.
       ......

-Goals may depend on each other.
-For example, `compile` depends on `resolve`, so running `compile` will resolve any unresolved jar dependencies via `ivy`.

-## Targets, Goals, Products

-As a pants user, you want to know these concepts:

-* A _target_ specifies something that exists in or should be produced by the build: source files, documentation, libraries, ...
-These are the "nouns" of your build.
-* A _goal_ specifies a high-level action to take on targets: compile, test, ...
-These are the "verbs" of your build.
-* A _product_ is the output of a goal: `.class` files, `.jar` files, generated source files, ...

-## A Simple BUILD file
+# BUILD Files

-A BUILD file defines targets and dependencies. `pants` uses the Python interpreter to parse the BUILD files; thus, they look a lot like Python constructors with kwargs and can be augmented with Python code as needed.
+A BUILD file defines build targets. `pants` uses the Python interpreter to parse the BUILD files; thus, build targets look a lot like Python constructors with keyword args and can be augmented with Python code as needed.
 A BUILD file may contain multiple build targets.

-### Library Dependencies

-Here's a (fake) example of a single build target:
+## Parts of a Typical BUILD Target

+A `BUILD` target looks something like this:

     :::python
     scala_library(
       name = 'util',
-      dependencies = [pants('3rdparty:commons-math'),
+      dependencies = ['3rdparty:commons-math',
-                      pants('3rdparty:thrift'),
-                      pants('core/src/main/scala/com/foursquare/auth'),
-                      pants(':base')],
+                      '3rdparty:thrift',
+                      'src/main/scala/com/foursquare/auth',
+                      ':base'],
       sources = rglobs('*.scala'),
     )

-* A target's type (here, `scala_library`) determines what actions, if any, build it: which compilers to invoke and so on.
-Pants also supports java\_library and python_library.
-* We refer to targets by the BUILD file's path plus the target name, which therefore must be unique within its BUILD file.
-  In this case the build target is named `util`.
-If it's in `core/src/main/scala/com/foursquare/base/BUILD`, its fully-qualified name is `core/src/main/scala/com/foursquare/base/BUILD:util`.
+Different target types support different arguments.
+The following parts of a BUILD target are pretty common:

+**type** A target's type, here `scala_library`, expresses, roughly, the important thing you can build from this target.
+Some target types: `python_binary`, `python_library`, `jvm_binary`, and
+`java_library`.
+A `binary` is a runnable thing.
+A `library` isn't runnable, but might be linked together with other things to produce a binary.

+**name** We use a target's name to refer to the target; this name should be unique within its BUILD file.
+You use this name at the command line, e.g., the `util` in `pants goal compile foo/BUILD:util`.
+You also use this name in BUILD files when one target refers to another, e.g., in `dependencies`:

+**dependencies** List of other targets which this target depends upon.
+Normally, these targets define the things that this target imports.
-* The target's dependencies are expressed as a list of other build targets, each wrapped by the invocation `pants()`.
-The dependency on `pants('core/src/main/scala/com/foursquare/auth')` has no `:<name>` suffix.
+The dependency on `src/main/scala/com/foursquare/auth` has no `:<name>` suffix.
 This uses a shorthand: if a target's name is the same as its BUILD file's directory, you can omit the name.
-So this dependency is short for `pants('core/src/main/scala/com/foursquare/auth/BUILD:auth')`.
+This dependency is short for `pants('src/main/scala/com/foursquare/auth/BUILD:auth')`.
 The `pants(':base')` dependency is shorthand for "the target named 'base' in this BUILD file."
-* The sources are expressed as a list of file paths relative to the BUILD file's directory.
-In most cases, it's not convenient to enumerate the files explicitly, so you can specify them with `globs(<file pattern>)`, which matches in the BUILD file's directory, or `rglobs(<file pattern>)`, which matches the subtree rooted at the BUILD file.
-Each of these glob functions returns a list of file paths, so you can Pythonically add or remove files.
-  E.g., `globs('*Foo.scala', '*Bar.scala') + ['Baz.scala']` or
-  `[f for f in globs('*.scala') if not f in globs('*-test.scala')]`
-* If BUILD files specify a cycle, Pants detects it and errors out (actually, it doesn't currently due to a bug, but that will be fixed soon).
+If dependencies specify a cycle, Pants detects it and errors out.

+**sources** List of source files.
+The `globs('*.java')` function or `rglobs('*.java')` recursive glob function could come in handy here.

+## Library Targets

+To define an "importable" thing, you want a library target type, such as `java_library`, `python_library`, `jar`, or `python_dependency` (Python egg).

+    :::python
+    scala_library(
+      name = 'util',
+      dependencies = ['3rdparty:commons-math',
+                      '3rdparty:thrift',
+                      'core/src/main/scala/com/foursquare/auth',
+                      ':base'],
+      sources = rglobs('*.scala'),
+    )

+A target whose code imports this target's code should list this target in its `dependencies`.

+## Binary Targets

+To define a "runnable" thing, you want a `jvm_binary` or `python_binary` target.
+A binary probably has a `main` and dependencies.
+(We encourage a binary's main to be separate from the libraries it uses to run, if any.)

+    :::python
+    jvm_binary(name = 'junit-runner-main',
+      main = 'com.twitter.common.testing.runner.JUnitConsoleRunner',
+      dependencies = [ ':junit-runner' ])

-### External Dependencies
+## External Dependencies

 Not everything's source code is in your repository.
 By convention, we keep build information about external libraries in a